Aniket-508/PatangAbhidani/README.md

 ```
 $ env\Scripts\Activate.ps1
 ```
-4. Complete the installation by executing the following commmand
+4. Complete the installation by executing the following command
 ```
 $ python user.py
 ```